 When I started SuperFeast in 2011 I was a massive health nerd.

-I was obsessed with optimising my health and spent my days practicing yoga, sun-gazing each morning at North Bondi, collecting all my water from a spring in the Blue Mountains (in a little Holden Barina), cleansing my organs and answering the ever-increasing number of health-related questions from my family, friends and colleagues.
+I was obsessed with optimising my health and spent my days practicing yoga, sun-gazing each morning, collecting all my water from a spring in the Blue Mountains (in a little Holden Barina), cleansing my organs and answering the ever-increasing number of health-related questions from my family, friends and colleagues.

 Folks would bring their heart-felt intent for health along with serious health issues that required dynamic action and herbalism, and I wanted to match the need they had and offer one of the things that truly helped to transform my health: tonic herbs.

 So as a herbal health nerd, swept up in the romance of tonic herbalism, with minimal experience in small business, I set about with my intent to offer medicinal mushrooms and tonic herbs in Australia despite the fact that there was no one really doing it, I had no one to learn from, and it was a time when people would either laugh, guffaw or throw-up a little in their mouths when you told them to put a mushroom in their coffee.